OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 3. Adding this information back into the gbff files
 I am planning to create a main script which links these different scripts sequentially (essentially making a package)

-Initially I used --domtblout, but by changing this to --tblout additional parsing to extract counts is no longer required.

 ## Parsing gbff files to faa files
 hmmersearch requires a .faa file input.
 To produce this, gbff files from bakta were converted to .faa files with the locus tag as the header.
 The script [gen_2_faa.py](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/1_gbff_2_faa/gen_2_faa.py)